townmath/cisp400-reader/docs/_sources/class-II-functions/static.rst.txt

 In fact, you don't need to ever create a class instance in order to access static members.

-Like global variables, static member lifetime is the same as the entire program lifetime.
+Like global variables, static member variables persist as long as the entire program.
+For global variables refresher, refer to the section :ref:`variable-scope`.

 The static keyword is only used with the declaration of a static member, inside the class definition, but not with the definition of that static member: